OperationalFallacy/cdk-js-barebone/README.md

 - `min-cdk.js`: The entry point of the CDK application, which defines the Cloudformaiton stack and resources.
 - `cdk.json`: Configuration file for the CDK CLI.
 This is an entry point for the CDK application.

-## Useful Commands
+## Native Node commands for CDK stacks

-- `cdk list`: List the stacks in the app.
+- `node listStacks.js`: Lists the stacks in the app (equivalent of `cdk list`).
-- `npm install`: Install the project dependencies.
+- `node synthStacks.js`: Synthesizes Cloudformation template for the application (equivalent of `cdk synth`).

-- `cdk synth`: Synthesize the CloudFormation template.
+## CDK CLI commands with extensive logic

-- `cdk deploy`: Deploy the stack to your default AWS account/region.
+- `cdk deploy`: Deploys stacks defined in the app.
-- `cdk diff`: Compare the deployed stack with the current state.
+- `cdk diff`: Compares the deployed Cloudformation stack with the current state.

 ## Getting Started